esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - Filtering and ranking of designs is done using various metrics, which are detailed in Appendix A.5.1.5.

-We performed a first experiment with 88 designs on a 96 well plate, with the top generations in each sequence similarity bucket.
+- A first experiment was conducted with 88 designs on a 96 well plate.

 - The results were unsorted and presented in a markdown list.